wko27/blog/_posts/2017-12-11-Scaling-Karat.md

 Coming out of Medallia, I fear anything that isn't self-service.
 Karat has specifically positioned itself as a service not a tool and this means a professional/client services arm.

 Upsell opportunities usually center around tailoring/customization for a specific customer.
 In this case though, that involves tailoring the interview experience itself; which itself can introduce bias and/or less consistent experiences.

+# Conclusion

+Karat definitely has some unique advantages over a traditional software company both in terms of business opportunity and the contractor vs FTE staffing.

+They're full of people that are passionate about what they do.

+Very curious how leadership intends to scale and how they will empower the company to face those challenges though.